MatiasBjorling/linux/readme.md

 driver is in progress.

 A number of stealth hardware startups are supporting LightNVM directly in their designs.
-Please contact us for more information.
+Please contact get in for more information.

 - Other platform such as OpenSSD Jasmine and OpenSSD Cosmos are able to support LightNVM.
 However, there is no compatible firmwares yet.

-# Contact:
+# Contact
 Please write to Matias at mb@lightnvm.io for more information.